 When you pay your daughter's fee deposit, £100 is for her life-time membership of the Old Girls' Association.
 After she leaves school, she will be invited to social events at School via our online alumni network (alumni.fhs-sw1.org.uk) and sent regular news updates.
 There is an annual general meeting and reunion around the time of the School Birthday in March and a series of other networking and social events for alumni of all ages.
 Many alumni become Careers Champions, supporting our Sixth Formers and young alumni in their university and career choices.

 PARENTS OF FRANCIS HOLLAND

-There are two parents' associations: the Junior School Parents' Association for Junior School parents and the Senior School Parents' Association for Senior School parents.
-Both groups are active and lively, organising outings and social events to support the School and their charitable causes throughout the year.
-More information can be found here: Junior School Parents' Association and/or Senior School Parents' Association.
+The Senior School Parents' Association is active and lively, organising outings and social events to support the School and their charitable causes throughout the year.
+More information can be found here: Senior School Parents' Association.